redhat-cip/edeploy/docs/AHC.rst

 Selecting or missing a particular option could totally change the meaning of a test.

 In some storage testing tools, if you forget to disable the use of the Linux cache, you have a great chance of testing more your memory than your disk.
-If you are not aware of this behaviour or if you missed the setting, the interpretation of results could be very misleading.
+If you are not aware of this behavior or if you missed the setting, the interpretation of results could be very misleading.

 Humans are weak machines, even if you read something wrong, your brain with make you read what you expected to read more than the mistake.